Consumer credit glossary

 Linked credit agreement – A linked credit agreement is a credit agreement that is directly and exclusively linked to the purchase of particular goods or services.

-Mortgage – A mortgage is a credit agreement typically used to buy a property.
+Mortgage – A mortgage is a credit agreement typically used to buy an immovable property.
 Under such agreements the property itself is typically used as security.
 Mortgages are not covered by the Consumer Credit Directive (CCD).

 No entry for "N".

 Open-ended credit agreement – This is an agreement on a maximum-approved, predefined amount that does not have a stated term.
-Consequently you can use it repeatedly up to a certain limit.
+Consequently you can use it repeatedly (drawing down and repaying) up to a certain limit.

-Overdraft facility – This is an explicit agreement whereby a creditor makes funds, which exceed the current balance (usually up to a pre-agreed limit), available to a current account holder.
+Overdraft facility – This is an explicit agreement whereby a creditor makes funds available, which exceed the current balance (usually up to a pre-agreed limit), available to a current account holder.

-Overrunning – This refers to a tacit agreement made with the credit provider whereby the current account holder is allowed to exceed the current balance.
+Overrunning – This refers to a tacit agreement made with the credit provider whereby the current account holder is allowed to exceed the current balance or agreed overdraft facility.

 No entry for "P".